 - DO NOT attempt to dry the areas yourself.

 - DO NOT pour bleach on or utilize any other disinfectants onto the mold.

 If you have any concerns at all, please contact the professionals at SERVPRO of East Riverside City to come and assist you in a timely manner.
 Their skills and training will begin the process to make it "Like it never even happened."

 There are many misconceptions about mold growth, removal and especially cleanup.
 First thing you should know is Mold clean up is not a good time for a DIY project.
 Some things are best left to the professionals, mold is definitely one of them.
 But do not panic if you find mold in your home or office, our trained technicians are here to help sort things out for you and have the skills and equipment to help remove it from your property.

 Who Should Do the Cleanup?

-When searching for the right company, check reviews and customer testimonials specific to mold removal.
 There are strict guidelines that need to be followed when it comes to mold removal so it is important to check the credentials of any company hired to ensure these guidelines are followed accurately.
-SERVPRO of East Riverside is certified by IICRC in mold removal and remediation.
-For more information on these guidlines go to www.epa.gov/mold or http://www.IICRC.org/standards/IICRC-s520/
+SERVPRO of East Riverside City is certified by IICRC in mold removal and remediation.
+IICRC is the leading expert on restoration and industry standard which all restoration is measured.

 Mold will grow on wet surfaces, so it is important to fix any water leaks and dry-out moist areas first before focusing on the mold.
 If an affected area is not dried correctly the mold growth will return!